Selubi/CSify/README.md

 This repository is an implementation of our paper "Generating Code-Switched Text from Monolingual Text with Dependency Tree," accepted for publication at [ALTA 2022](https://aclanthology.org/2022.alta-1.12/).

+The demo for this code is available [here](https://csify.selubi.tech/).

 In this documentation, we define the notation [X]-[Y] as code switched sentence with X language as the base language and Y language as the inserted language.